 So what microphone do we recommend?

-For all of our courses, we have been using for almost 5 years the HD iRig Mic microphone, and with awesome results.
-At the time of writing of this article, you can even get its next version the iRig Mic HD 2, for the same price that we paid years ago (a bit less than $100):
+For over 5 years, we have been using the HD iRig Mic microphone for all of our courses, which is one of the best microphones for online teaching and with awesome results.
+At the time of writing this article, you can even get its next version the iRig Mic HD 2, for the same price that we paid years ago (a bit less than $100):

-Notice that we don't have any commercial relation with this brand, or with any other equipment brand for that matter.
+Notice that we don't have any commercial relationship with this brand, or with any other equipment brand for that matter.

 We know that it's easier for you to have the links to each exact product, so throughout this article we will be providing non-sponsored links to every piece of equipment that we use, starting with the microphone:The iRig Mic HD 2 Microphone that we use to record our courses